 For more information, see the ACC Research or Study fact sheet.

 If you are completing an exam, you can use copyrighted material in your work.
-You can use any kind or amount of material, but the exam must be formally assessed.
+You can use any kind or amount of material, but the exam must be formally assessed (Copyright Act Section 200 1A).

 You may have seen the term “fair use” around (often used in disclaimers for online video).
 This is a term from American copyright law, and it describes ways someone can use copyrighted material without permission.
 However, this provision does not apply in Australia.
 Instead we use a principle called “fair dealing”.
 Fair dealing describes certain situations where copyrighted content can be used without permission.
 These include: